 Despite being popular among college students and consumers interested in cash back benefits, the now discontinued Discover More card did have a couple of minor downfalls, including the fact that you could only earn 0.25% cash back on the first $3,000 spent outside of bonus categories.
 The Discover it card just may provide solutions to these issues while still hanging onto one of the greatest benefits of the Discover More card: 5% cash back rewards.

 At first glance, the “it” card may seem to have addressed all the disadvantages of its predecessor – but is it in fact the ideal cash back card, or are we looking at yet another credit card that has its own unique set of flaws?

 - Up to 5% Cash Back Rewards.
 The Discover it card rewards up to 5% cash back, based on a rotating rewards calendar.
-For example, in 2013, the April-to-June quarter offered a 5% cash back bonus on up to $1,500 in purchases made at home improvement stores.
-July through September offers cash back on up to $1,500 in purchases made at gas stations.
+For example, in 2014, the April-to-June quarter offers a 5% cash back bonus on up to $1,500 in purchases made at home improvement stores, furniture stores, and Bed Bath & Beyond.
 All purchases outside of these quarterly “specials” earn an unlimited 1% cash back, which is also applied once you spend over $1,500 in each category.